Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==

 = WIP =
-- Order author section update in order menu.
+- Thank you page shortcode now outputs the quantity purchased.
-- Thank you page info updated.
+- Updated the label "Order Author" to "Customer" in the order item to make it more user-friendly.
-- Export custom fields data feature added.
+- Added new filter hooks to the export orders data feature.

 = 2.3.17 =
 - The variation with a negative price can now also be used to offer a free product, similar to the functionality of a 100% discount coupon.